 - 1. How the program will interpret this evidence.
 For example, if the program proposes to use Praxis scores, it should identify standards (not just state standards) that it accepts as indicating acceptable performance of its students with regard to its claims.
 Or, if the program relies heavily on portfolio assessments, it should define clearly how acceptable performance is to be defined, and what the program intends to do with performance that is not up to standard. - 2.
 How the quality of evidence will be evaluated.
-For qualitative data, the focus should evidence should be mutually reinforcing and consistent.
+For qualitative data, the focus should be on demonstrating how the evidence meets the five quality standards listed above (a-e).
+For quantitative data, the program should also indicate how it will establish the reliability and validity of measures.
+Reliability evidence should include both internal consistency and, where appropriate, test-retest statistics; validity data should include content, construct, concurrent and/or predictive validity evidence.
+Other psychometric properties of quantitative measures should be included here as well, such as pilot data and evidence found in journals or professional literature.